 Scope 1: includes the direct CO2 emissions, caused by sources internal to the organization.
 This concerns emissions from building heating, transport and production-related activities.
-In the case of Die Keure, these include the combustion of natural gas for building heating and processes, the use of fossil fuels for company cars and emissions due to refrigerant leakages.
+In the case of Die Keure, these include the combustion of natural gas for building heating and the use of fossil fuels for company cars.